anthill-platform/anthill/docs/services/login/api.rst

      - Description
      - Default value
    * - ``should_have``
-     - Comma-separated list of scopes the user should definately acquire, or ``403 Forbidden`` will be returned.
+     - Comma-separated list of scopes the user should definitely acquire, or ``403 Forbidden`` will be returned.
 Useful in cases when player is OK with not having some of scopes.
      - ``*``, everything requested should be retrurned.
    * - ``info``
      - A JSON object of the additional info would be attached to account (for example, device ID)